-For each practicum, students must submit an attendance log documenting the number of hours in each field experience.
-This attendance log must be signed by the cooperating teacher and student.
-Attendance logs should be collected by each course instructor and checked for accuracy, then submitted to Mrs. Betsey Costner, Prince 213H.
+For each practicum, students must complete an attendance log documenting the number of hours in each field experience.
+This attendance log must be verified by the cooperating teacher.
+You will receive more specific directions for completing a virtual attendance log when you receive your first field placement.